 The floor cleaning process in housekeeping involves more than just slapping a wet mop on the floor and calling it clean.
 Click To Tweet There is much more to consider.
-In addition to making sure the floor is thoroughly sanitised, and not just cleared of obvious streaks, a professional floor cleaning process must take safety factors into consideration.
+In addition to making sure the floor is thoroughly sanitised.
+A professional floor cleaning process must take safety factors into consideration.

-A poorly executed floor cleaning job can leave spots looking unfinished but, more importantly, can make walking over them extremely dangerous.
-Timing and attention to detail are important to the floor cleaning process in housekeeping, we will consider both factors in this article.
+A poorly executed floor cleaning job can leave spots looking unfinished.
+But, more importantly, can make walking over them extremely dangerous.
+Timing and attention to detail are important to the floor cleaning process in housekeeping.
+And we will consider both factors in this article.

 How can I ensure that my hotel, business or domestic floors are consistently, thoroughly, and safely cleaned by my housekeeping staff?

 First of all, it is important to have a complete floor cleaning plan for your staff to follow.
-Secondly, make sure your staff are properly trained on cleaning techniques and safety.
+Secondly, make sure your staff are properly trained.
+Specifically in cleaning techniques and safety.